ReciprocalSpace/vlf_mri/README.md

 Step two : add the directory where you saved this library to your path environment (see example below!)

 ## Example
 vlf-mri is easy to use!
+You can see plenty of examples in the /testing_suite/ directory.
 Here's an example:

 ```python
 # adding the path where vlf_mri is saved